SquareGPS/navixy-api/docs/backend-api/resources/tracking/tracker/index.md

 #### errors

-* 201 - Not found in the database – if there is no tracker with such id belonging to authorized user.
+* 201 - Not found in the database – if there is no tracker with such ID belonging to authorized user.
 * 208 - Device blocked – if tracker exists but was blocked due to tariff restrictions or some other reason.

 ***